Eastern Green Links

-Eastern Green Links are two planned submarine high voltage direct current power cables from the East coast of Scotland to Northeast England to strengthen the National Grid.
-The two links combined will deliver 4 GW of renewable energy from Scottish wind farms to England.
+The Eastern Green Links are a number of planned submarine high voltage direct current power cables from the east coast of Scotland to Northeast England, designed to strengthen the National Grid.
+The first two links will deliver altogether 4 GW of renewable energy from Scottish wind farms to England.

-Ofgem state that "At an estimated cost of £3.4 billion for the two links, the Eastern HVDC projects would be the largest electricity transmission investment project in the recent history of Great Britain."
+Ofgem stated in 2022 that "At an estimated cost of £3.4 billion for the two links, the Eastern HVDC projects would be the largest electricity transmission investment project in the recent history of Great Britain."
 They approved the schemes as part of the Accelerated Strategic Transmission Investment Framework.